Ryason/DMC-Image-Converter/README.md

 - Create windows form application to hold everything in
   * Set the windows form size options, not allowing for resizing.
 - Added a check list containg all DMC values, along with a palette count display to show how many DMC values are selected
-  * This is used by the used to select the values they want to use when converting the image
+  * This is used by the user to select the values they want to use when converting the image
 - Added a load image button, that loads a preview of the users image to an image box
 - Added a convert button that will start the process of converting the users image